jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 11. **Start building the R-Interface first**, you will need this to finish the JASP build properly.

 12. Now set JASP as Active project and build JASP.
+[Setting a github personal access token first](#github_pat) is also highly recommended.

 13. Whenever changes are made to R-Interface it will need to be built anew, while on Mac and Linux this happens automatically on Windows this must, in principle, be done manually.
 There is however a way to automate this and can be done as follows:
 	- Open both the JASP and R-Interface project in Qt Creator.